 Q. What are the deadlines for application to the graduate program and for applying for fellowships and assistantships?

-January 1 is the deadline for applications to be considered for Fall (August) admission, and fellowships and assistantships awarded by the department.
+January 1 is the deadline for Ph.D. applications to be considered for Fall (September) admission, and fellowships and assistantships awarded by the department.
 U.S. citizens and permanent residents should submit all application materials by December 1, if they wish to also receive consideration for university level diversity and merit fellowships.
 All applicants are considered for financial aid, without a separate financial aid application.
-The general Texas A&M University application deadline is March 1 for Fall (August), but this is too late to receive full consideration by the admissions committee.
+The Master's application deadline is March 1 for Fall (August).

 The university is closed in the last weeks of December and early January, and no application processing is performed.
 So applications submitted during this time will experience a delay of several weeks between the time you submit an application in ApplyTexas and it is received by the department, and you can submit your remaining documents and recommenders.
 Therefore we recommend that you submit all your application materials by the beginning of December.
 If you experience a delay, do not worry about this.
 If you submit your application in ApplyTexas by January 1, it will receive full consideration for departmental financial aid, even if you cannot submit all your materials until after that date.

-While most students are admitted in the Fall, the department does consider applicants for Spring admission.
+While most students are admitted in the Fall, the department does consider a very small number of applicants for Spring admission.
 Applications for Spring (January) admission should be received by August 1.
 Applicants for Spring admission should understand that there will be few, if any, opportunities for fellowships and assistantships, since most are awarded in the Fall.
+There are no Summer admissions.

 Q. When will decisions on applications be made?
 How will applicants be notified of the decision on their application?